Different coverage = Different prices

 I read an article today published on MSN money that really bothered me; it was about lowering your auto insurance by dropping or lowering coverage limits.
-Although I understand in today’s tough economic climate the need to save money; I just want to reiterate what Robert Passmore from the Property and Casualty Insurers Association of America said, which is essential, by lowering or dropping coverage from your auto policy, you are opening yourself up to substantial risk.
+Although I understand in today’s tough economic climate the need to save money; I just want to reiterate what Robert Passmore from the Property and Casualty Insurers Association of America said, which is essential, saving money by lowering coverage from your auto policy, opens yourself up to substantial risk.

 The article suggested dropping under and uninsured motorist coverage from your policy.
 To me, this is the most important part of the coverage, next to liability, on your policy.
 Your auto policy can be broken down into three areas which are:

 1. Liability: This is what covers everyone else if you cause an accident.
 It covers their medical and pain and suffering, known and bodily injury, and their vehicle, knowns as property damage.

 2. Comprehensive and Collision coverage: This is what covers your vehicle.
 It protects your vehicle against damage done by either yourself or another driver who may not have insurance.

 3. Underinsured and Uninsured Motorist Coverage: This coverage protects you as the driver of your vehicle should the other driver not have any, or, not enough insurance to cover your injuries and pain and suffering.
 Most people would argue, “well I have good medical insurance for that,” which is great.
 However, what happens if you can’t go back to work the right way?
 What if you are laid up in bed for over a month, two months, or three months?
 Who pays your mortgage while you are away from work?
 What about the other bills you can’t pay because you miss work because you can’t move because of your injuries?